hackingScienceBridgeAcademy/bridge-academy/docs/Board.md

 allow you to save the Trinket projects.
 Otherwise you have to copy the code on to your computer to save it.**

-On Trinket, you'll be able to test out your code on a *virtual* Sense HAT, before you try out your code on the real thing.
+On Trinket, you'll be able to test your code on a *virtual* Sense HAT, before you try your code on the real thing.

 As you might see, the skeleton code is split up into sections, divided by the headlines.
 For example: